 We then compare both models by means of a Likelihood Ratio Test to determine whether the motion profile explains significantly more variability than the test model which already takes into account biases in extrapolated time.
+We will not interpret the regression coefficients as means and standard deviations are likely to be correlated, which may lead to biased regression coefficients.

-Speed Estimation – To test Hypotheses 2a and 2b (script can be found here, on GitHub) regarding speed estimation, we first use the R package quickpsy [45] to fit psychometric functions to the speed estimation data, separately for each participant, speed and motion profile.
+Speed Estimation – To test Hypotheses 2a and 2b (script can be found here, on GitHub: https://github.com/b-jorges/Predicting-while-Moving/blob/main/Analysis%20Speed%20Estimation.R) regarding speed estimation, we first use the R package quickpsy [45] to fit psychometric functions to the speed estimation data, separately for each participant, speed and motion profile.
 Quickpsy fits cumulative Gaussian functions to the data by direct likelihood maximization.
 The means of the cumulative Gaussians correspond to the Points of Subjective Equality (PSEs) and their standard deviations correspond to the 84.1% Just Noticeable Differences (JNDs).